flowup/api-client-generator/README.md

 # Description

 This package generates an Angular TypeScript class from a Swagger v2.0 specification file.
-The code is generated using Mustache templates.
+The code is generated using combination of Handlebars templates and in-code template strings.

 The generated service class uses new [HttpClient](https://angular.io/guide/http) module of Angular (introduced in version 4.3).